 Most fears will not go away by themselves, and if left untreated, may get worse.
 Some fear, when treated, will decrease in intensity or frequency but may not disappear entirely.
 Once medical reasons have been ruled out, the first step in dealing with your dog's fearful behavior is to identify what triggers his fear.
-If he is afraid of startling noises see our handout: "Helping Your Dog Overcome the Fear of Thunder and Other Startling Noises".
-If he is afraid of being left alone, see our handout: "Separation Anxiety".
-Most fears can be treated using clicker training, desensitization, and counter-conditioning techniques (see our handout "Dog Clicker Training").

-Clicker Training
+Crate Training